MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/nf-acxevents-acxpnpeventcreate.md

 ## -remarks

-An AcxPnpEvent represents an asynchronous notification available at the driver level.
-PnP events can be added to any objects.
-Currently they are used with AcxModule and AcxKeywordSpotter objects.
-Internally AcxPnpEvents are exposed as PnP asynchronous notification to upper layers.
+An ACXPNPEVENT represents an asynchronous notification available at the driver level.
+PNP events can be added to any objects.
+Currently they are used with ACXAUDIOMODULE and ACXKEYWARDSPOTTER objects.
+Internally AcxPnpEvents are exposed as PNP asynchronous notification to upper layers.

 ### Example